Mindsprings is a project set up by Alistair Appleton in 2005 to explore the uses and benefits of meditation in the modern world.

-Much clinical mindfulness these days concentrates on working with addiction and depression, but at Mindsprings we're just as interested in working with wellness and the promotion of mental health before the "illness" and pathology set in.
+Much clinical meditation (mainly mindfulness) these days concentrates on working with addiction and depression, but at Mindsprings we're just as interested in working with wellness and the promotion of mental health before the "illness" and pathology set in.

 Mindsprings courses are often different from traditional mediatation retreats.
 We don't sit on the floor, or in total silence or utter stillness.
 There is space for discussion, feedback, one-on-one support.
 There's often quite a lot of laughter as well as the chance for emotional work.

 We're also interested in tailoring mindfulness to different experiences and finding new ways of approaching the age-old quesion "how can we stop suffering and maximise happiness?"
 Often the courses will be addressing a particular theme - for example, anxiety or relationships or sexuality.
 And we're always looking to explore new areas, collaborate and work with different groups.
 So please communicate with us about this site, or any questions you have about mindfulness or the work we're doing.